Hannah Glasscoe UX Design Portfolio

 CV

 The company's case studies are used to showcase the value of their product solutions.
-However, the site at the time hindered customer’s ability to find relevant information efficiently.
-For my final project at Noroff I leveraged the design thinking process and collaborated with users to revamp the landing and case study pages.
-Since then I have updated the design using my new skills in Figma.
+However, the site at the time was outdated and actually hindered customer’s ability to find relevant information efficiently.

 Research